-(e) Organization issued or personally purchased thermal underwear is authorized to be worn underneath the NWU Type II/III undershirt and trousers.
-Thermal underwear will not be visible.
+(e) Organization issued or personally purchased thermal underwear is authorized to be worn underneath the NWU Type II undershirt and trousers.
+When worn, thermal underwear will not be visible.

 t.
 Care and Cleaning.
-The following instructions must be followed when caring for the NWU Type II/III in order to maximize service life and maintain optimum performance:
+The following instructions must be followed when caring for the NWU Type II in order to maximize service life and maintain optimum performance: